-As outlined in 'Keeping Children Safe in Education' (September 2022), Section 128 prohibition checks will be completed to identify if a person has been prohibited from management within the school.
+As outlined in 'Keeping Children Safe in Education' (September 2023), Section 128 prohibition checks will be completed to identify if a person has been prohibited from management within the school.
 These checks will be completed for all Governors, the Headteacher, all members of the Senior Leadership Team and all middle leaders (curriculum and pastoral) in the school.

 The school reserves the right to complete online searches, as part of due diligence for candidates shortlisted for interviews, to identify issues or incidents that have happened and are publicly available.
+The school will inform shortlisted candidates that such searches may be carried out.
 The school may consider exploring any issues or incidents further at interview.